Existence of metrics maximizing the first eigenvalue on non-orientable surfaces: Compactness for non-orientable surfaces

 \section{Compactness for non-orientable surfaces}

-The Mumford compactness criterion \cite{mumford} states that the set of orientable, hyperbolic surfaces with injectivity radius bounded below is a compact subset of Teichm{\"u}ller space.
+The Mumford compactness criterion \cite{mumford} states that the set of orientable, hyperbolic surfaces with injectivity radius bounded below is a compact subset of the moduli space.
 In this section we show that this also holds for non-orientable surfaces.
 Probably, this is well-known, but for the sake of completeness and since we will use the arguments from our proof again, we include a proof below.